silentorb/marloth-story/books/fairytale/part2.md

 Emptiness.
 He could feel his numbness to the world around him.
 He had caught a glimpse of joy.
 A joy he would never experience.
 Now he saw just exactly what it was he didn't have.
 Even now, he could feel his body slowly disintegrating.
-He was naught not but an illusion.
+He was naught but an illusion.
 A carcass animated by dark sorcery and string.

 For once in his life, he felt Dead.